-When voters in Washington State voted into existence a new minimum wage and sick leave law on November 9, 2016, they may not have realized the new law would fail to create an uniform sick leave across the state.
+When voters in Washington State voted into existence a new minimum wage and sick leave law on November 9, 2016, they may not have realized the new law would fail to create a uniform sick leave across the state.
 Currently, Tacoma, Seattle, SeaTac, and Spokane already have paid sick leave laws in place.

 Each law has its own unique sets of requirements, which creates a confusing maze of compliance and regulations that employers must abide by.
-The purpose of this article is to review the requirements and main aspects of the Washington Sick Leave Law and to highlight main differences between state and local ordinances regarding sick leave.
+The purpose of this article is to review the requirements and main aspects of the Washington Sick Leave Law and to highlight the main differences between state and local ordinances regarding sick leave.

 Important Dates for Compliance